yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/ADC.rst

 sampling to convert a continuous quantity to a discrete time representation in digital form.

+.. ifconfig:: CONFIG_part_variant not in ('AM64X')

    The TSC\_ADC\_SS (Touchscreen\_ADC\_subsystem) is an 8 channel general
    purpose ADC, with optional support for interleaving Touch Screen conversions.
 The TSC\_ADC\_SS can be used and configured in one of the following application options:

    -  8 general purpose ADC channels
    -  4 wire TS, with 4 general purpose ADC channels
    -  5 wire TS, with 3 general purpose ADC channels

    ADC used is 12 bit SAR ADC with a sample rate of 200 KSPS (Kilo Samples Per Second).
 The ADC samples the analog signal when "start of conversion" signal is high and continues sampling 1 clock cycle after the falling edge.
 It captures the signal at the end of sampling period and starts conversion.
 It uses 12 clock cycles to digitize the sampled input; then an "end of conversion" signal is enabled high indicating that the digital data ADCOUT<11:0> is ready for SW to consume.
 A new conversion cycle can be initiated after the previous data is read.
    Please note that the ADC output is positive binary weighted data.

-|
+.. ifconfig:: CONFIG_part_variant in ('AM64X')

+   The ADC is a 12-bit, 8-channel, general purpose ADC with a sample rate of 4 MSPS (Megasamples per second or millions of samples per second).
+   The ADC sits idle until a Start of Conversion (SOC) pulse allows the it to start conversion.
+The ADC samples the analog signal when "start of conversion" signal is high and continues sampling 1 clock cycle after the falling edge.
+It captures the signal at the end of sampling period and starts conversion.
+It uses 13 clock cycles to digitize the sampled input; then an "end of conversion" signal is enabled high indicating that the digital data ADCOUT<11:0> is ready for SW to consume.
+A new conversion cycle can be initiated after the previous data is read.
+   Please note that the ADC output is positive binary weighted data.

 .. rubric:: **Convert Analog voltage to Digital**
    :name: convert-analog-voltage-to-digital